 Apple announced the ninth-generation 10.2-inch iPad during its "California Streaming" event, where it also revealed the iPhone 13, iPad mini 6, and Apple Watch Series 7.
 Upgrades were minor, as is usual for the budget tablet, moving to A13 Bionic and True Tone.

 This device is less about flashy features and more about what Apple withheld to keep the price down.
 Despite that, the 10.2-inch iPad still benefits from all the features of iPadOS.
 It can take advantage of the first-generation Apple Pencil and Logitech Crayon, and it works with Apple's Smart Keyboard accessories and third-party keyboards with built-in trackpads.

 10.2-inch iPad Features

-The 10.2-inch iPad features support for the first generation Apple Pencil.
-Responsiveness from the first generation Apple Pencil on the seventh generation iPad is roughly the same as it is on the original 12.9-inch iPad Pro.
+The 10.2-inch iPad supports the first-generation Apple Pencil.
+When used with the ninth-generation iPad, its responsiveness is roughly the same as on the original 12.9-inch iPad Pro.
 The 10.2-inch iPad does not support the second-generation Apple Pencil due to requiring the flat sides and conduction charging found in today's higher-end models.

-Apple Pencil support on Apple's budget iPad does mean that this is the cheapest way to get a powerful drawing tablet.
-While it lacks some of the fancy technologies like P3 color or laminated display tech, this device is still an amazing value for those who just want the drawing functionality.
+This model's Apple Pencil support means it's the cheapest way to get a powerful drawing tablet.
+While it lacks some higher-end technologies like P3 color or laminated display tech, this device can still be compelling for digital artists on a budget.

-The seventh generation iPad is the first entry-level model to support the Smart Connector, which enables the use of Apple's Smart Keyboard Folio or any accessory that uses the connetor.
-Very few third-party accessory makers utilize the smart connector, and usually connect accessories via Bluetooth instead.
+The ninth-generation 10.2-inch iPad includes the Smart Connector, supporting Apple's Smart Keyboard accessory and third-party keyboards.
+Very few third-party accessory makers utilize the smart connector, usually connecting their accessories via Bluetooth instead.